iljoong/azmanbot/botapi/README.md

-## Bot API
+## Bot API (LUIS)

-This bot api handles azure backend management using Azure Service Management api.
+This bot api is the same version of Bot API except natural language support using LUIS.

+It includes sample [luisapp](./luisapp/azmanbot_sample.json).
+You can import this sample luis app to your luis.ai and integrate to your bot api.

 ## Build and Test

+Update url of luis model in `app.js`

 ``
 npm install